A mature student's guide to CSM - part 1: Fashion Folio

 You'll usually get a briefing for each project then all the work will be self-directed apart from 10 to 20-minute tutorials with one of the tutors, up to 3 times a week.

-It's important that you show up and work in the studio as much as you can, as the course leader - Patrick Lee Yow - will frequently ask everyone to gather round and show examples from previous years and from the current group: these were the only times we'd get some sort of lecture, when we could learn from Patrick's razor-sharp and brutally honest feedback (spoiler alert: if it's your turn to be used as an example for the class, there's good chance it will hurt.
-It was very rare for him to call the whole class just to marvel at one person's work).
+It's important that you show up and work in the studio as much as you can, as the course leader - Patrick Lee Yow - will frequently ask everyone to gather round and show examples from previous years and from the current group: these were the only times we'd get some sort of lecture, when we could learn from Patrick's razor-sharp and brutally honest feedback (spoiler alert: if it's your turn to be used as an example for the class, and there's good chance it will hurt).

 This is the time everyone's application portfolio (and personal appearance, sometimes) will be critiqued for sh*t - so there's an overall mutual sympathy, before the cattiness and competition begins.